norcalbiostat/prof_website/content/project/CHC/index.md

 profile: false
 ---

-As a member of the [Data Science Initiative](http://datascience.csuchico.edu), I have been working with the [Center for Healthy Communties](https://www.csuchico.edu/chc/) since 2019 as a statistical consultant, data manager, providing data skills training workshops and managing Data Science student interns.
+I have been working with the [Center for Healthy Communties](https://www.csuchico.edu/chc/) since 2019 as a statistical consultant, data manager, providing data skills training workshops and managing Data Science student interns.
 I help the CHC streamline and organize their data processes, research and program evaluation tasks.

 The primary contract that I work on is the **CalFresh Outreach Program**